pachisb/shini-simplified/README.md

 ### What is `shini`?
 As above.
 It's a small set of functions written for inclusion in shell scripts, released under the MIT license.

-[pachi-belero](https://github.com/pachi-belero/) has [forked to create a simplified version](https://github.com/pachi-belero/shini-simplified) which is specifically for `bash >= 3`.
+[pachi-belero](https://github.com/pachi-belero/) has [forked to create this simplified version](https://github.com/pachi-belero/shini-simplified) which is specifically for `bash >= 3`.
 If this better meets your needs, please embrace the nature of open-source and support his work!
-(And send my blessings his way.)
+(And send my blessings his way.).
+The original work from [wallyhall](https://github.com/wallyhall/) is [in this repository](https://github.com/wallyhall/shini).

 ### Is it slow?
 Shell scripting was never designed with speed for this kind of processing in mind.
 That said, on recent versions of `bash` (version 3 or newer) the performance is quite acceptable.